saasquatch/saasquatch-docs/src/api/webhooks.md

 Webhooks solve these problems by letting you register a URL that we will POST to anytime an event happens in your account.
 When the event occurs, for example when a vanity coupon code is created for a new user, SaaSquatch creates an event object.
 This object contains all the relevant information, including the type of event and the data associated with that event.
-Referral SaaSquatch then sends an HTTP POST request with the event object to any URLs in your account's webhook settings.
+SaaSquatch then sends an HTTP POST request with the event object to any URLs in your account's webhook settings.
 You can find a full list of all event types below.

-**Retry Policy** - Rest hooks are delivered immediately after an event is triggered.
+> **Retry Policy** - Rest hooks are delivered immediately after an event is triggered.
 If the endpoint does not successfully respond to a delivery attempt (<em>i.e. respond with a status code other than 200</em>), the delivery will be considered as failed.
 Failed deliveries will be reattempted every hour after the previous failed attempt until either a successful delivery is made or until 72 attempts have been made (<em>approximately 3 days at the rate of 1 retry per hour</em>).